jasongrimes/fretboardfoundation/_chapters/020-chords/070-bass-lines.md

 But in the absence of a bass player, we can provide the bass line ourselves.

+## Root note on down beats

+Start by playing the root note of the chord on the down beat, before or even instead of the rest of the chord.

-Start by playing a bass note on down beats, in its own line that leads and complements the chords.
+Begin listening to the bass notes as their own line that leads and complements the chords.

-Start by just playing the root note in the bass.
+## Add fifths, octaves, and approach tones

 Then make the bass line more interesting by adding in the fifth.